information

 Active

-Major construction activities will begin in July 2025 and should take about three years to complete.
+Major construction activities began in July 2025 and should take about three years to complete.

 Environmental Services is constructing a project to replace a section of large concrete sewer pipe in SW Portland.
 The "Carolina Trunk" pipe runs near SW Slavin Road under Interstate 5 to Macadam Ave.
 It was built almost 90 years ago and needs to be replaced to prevent sewer and stormwater overflows